Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Abstract

 \section{Abstract}

 We propose $\texttt{LoRA-MCL}$, a training scheme that extends next-token prediction in language models with a method designed to decode diverse, plausible sentence continuations at inference time.
-Traditional language modeling is an intrinsically ill-posed problem: given a context, multiple futures may be equally plausible.
-Our approach leverages Multiple Choice Learning (MCL) and the Winner-Takes-All (WTA) loss to efficiently handle ambiguity through Low-Rank Adaptation (LoRA).
-We provide a theoretical interpretation of applying Multiple Choice Learning to Language Modeling, assuming the data is generated from a mixture of distributions.
-To illustrate the proposed approach, we use data sampled from mixtures of Markov chains.
-We then demonstrate with extensive experiments on real-world visual and audio captioning tasks that our method achieves high diversity and relevance in generated outputs.
+Traditional language modeling is an intrinsically ill-posed problem: given a context, multiple ``futures'' may be equally plausible.
+Our approach leverages Multiple Choice Learning (MCL) and the winner-takes-all loss to efficiently handle ambiguity through Low-Rank Adaptation.
+We provide a theoretical interpretation of applying MCL to language modeling, assuming the data is generated from a mixture of distributions.
+We illustrate the proposed approach using mixtures of Markov chains.
+We then demonstrate with experiments on audio and visual captioning, as well as machine translation, that our method achieves high diversity and relevance in generated outputs.
 We release the code for applying \texttt{LoRA-MCL} to a wide range of language models.\footnote{\href{https://github.com/Victorletzelter/LoRA-MCL}{https://github.com/Victorletzelter/LoRA-MCL}}